 Work Packages 5, 6 and 7 and a peak into the future

 Day two evolved around Work Packages 5, 6 and 7, where various deliverables have also been submitted within the first year.
-With work package 2 complete and developments of the individual technologies in work package 3 well underway, work package 5 (the lab prototype) is expected to kick into gear in the next few months.
+With the completion of work package 2 and developments of the individual technologies in work package 3 well underway, work package 5 (the CHEST lab prototype integration) is expected to kick into gear in the next few months.
 Preparations in the lab are ongoing and components are ordered and arriving.
 The partners are looking forward to testing the CHEST system and validating the modelling and simulation work.

 Work on the market and business opportunities (work package 6) is progressing with the development of a combined technical and economic model that uses the results from the other work packages.
 Real-world business cases are expected in the next six months.